 PILSEN — Despite the frigid winter temperatures, a verdant oasis of flowers and plants has sprouted to life in Pilsen.

-Black Rabbit Shop at 1800 W. 18th St. — across the street from Harrison Park — is now open and offers an assortment of flowers, plants, gifts and stationary.
+Black Rabbit Shop at 1800 W. 18th St. — tucked just north of 18th on Wood Street — is now open and offers an assortment of flowers, plants, gifts and stationary.

 The shop offers “visually striking” plants that customers might not find at other floral shops, said Black Rabbit owner Rose Hoffeld, who has lived in the neighborhood for five years.